kwrobert/sfl-skillshare/README.md

 python3 copy_docker_images_to_ecr.py
 ```

 ## Building Custom Image for Running Flows

-You'll need to build a custom Docker image for running Flows that has all the dependencies needed to run the flow.
-A Dockerfile for such an image is provided in `./infra/k8s/custom_prefect_agent/`.
+You'll need to build a custom Docker image for running Flows that has all the dependencies needed to run the Flow.
+A Dockerfile for an image with the Python DB driver modules we need is provided in `./infra/k8s/custom_prefect_agent/`.
 Build it and push to ECR with

 ```
 cd infra/k8s/custom_prefect_agent/